chicago-police-violence/data/README.md

 The dataset that is produced by the code is licensed under the [Creative Commons 4.0 Attribution NonCommercial ShareAlike License](https://creativecommons.org/licenses/by-nc-sa/4.0/);
 see `CC-BY-NC-SA-LICENSE.txt` for the license text.

+The header image in this README is by Bert Kaufmann via Wikimedia Commons (CC BY 2.0).